 I was able to record a script, but why does replay fail?

-To run the agent in process mode, see Run SAP GUI scripts from Controller.
+To restart the agent in process mode, see Run the remote agent as a process.

 Why were certain SAP GUI controls not recorded?